-Xanax is a powerful prescription drug that is most commonly used to treat anxiety, panic disorder, and insomnia.
+Xanax is a powerful prescription drug most commonly used to treat anxiety, panic disorder, and insomnia.
 As the number one prescribed psychiatric medication in the U.S., Xanax has gained popularity with its users because of its calming effects and general ability to alleviate severe anxiety and sleep disturbances.
 To do this, Xanax works on the brain and central nervous system by boosting a brain chemical called gamma-aminobutyric acid (GABA).
-When GABA is elevated, the level of activity in the brain is decreased and, in turn, the user feels more relaxed and calm.
-As such, the user may gravitate toward taking more Xanax to reach this desired state of relaxation more intensely and more frequently.
-The need to take more Xanax to achieve these effects can, unfortunately, throw even innocent users straight into the devastating grips of addiction.
+When GABA is elevated, the brain activity level decreases, making the user feel more relaxed and calm.
+As a result, the user may gravitate toward taking more Xanax to reach this desired relaxation state more intensely and frequently.
+Unfortunately, the need to take more Xanax to achieve these effects can throw even innocent users straight into the devastating grips of addiction.

-Tolerance to Xanax can happen quickly, meaning the user has to use more of the drug to feel the original effects.
-Furthermore and dangerously enough, this benzodiazepine is also extremely addictive, making it one of the most abused drugs on the market today.
-As such, if a user decides to suddenly stop taking the prescription without being tapered off with the help of a medical professional, extreme withdrawal symptoms may arise, causing the user to hopelessly cling to the drug in order to avoid feeling these uncomfortable symptoms.
+Tolerance to Xanax can happen quickly, meaning the user must use more of the drug to feel the original effects.
+Furthermore, this benzodiazepine is extremely addictive, making it one of the most abused drugs on the market today.
+As such, if a user suddenly stops taking the prescription without being tapered off with the help of a medical professional, extreme withdrawal symptoms may arise, causing the user to hopelessly cling to the drug to avoid feeling these uncomfortable symptoms.
 This further perpetuates the cycle of addiction.

 Signs of Xanax Abuse and Overdose

-Addiction to Xanax can happen quickly and, as such, the user needs to be on the lookout for the behavioral signs of Xanax abuse before an addiction becomes all-consuming.
-Some signs that an addiction to Xanax has started to set in include:
+Addiction to Xanax can happen quickly, and, as such, the user needs to be on the lookout for the behavioral signs of Xanax abuse before addiction becomes all-consuming.

 - Inability to stop taking Xanax despite wanting to

-- Obsessing over taking and obtaining more Xanax
+- Obsession with consuming and obtaining more Xanax

 - Keeping one’s dosage of Xanax secret from friends, family, or doctors